NeuroTechX/ntx_slack_archive/general.md

  >Was at a panel discussion last night where the main consideration/concern was the ethical implications and regulation of medical technologies.

+11/9/2017 5:22 PM

+ **bryan_j** :

+ >All this to say it is a concern across the board, and needs to be addressed.
+Looking forward to reading this tonight!